wp-plugins/google-places-reviews/readme.txt

 5. The plugins settings page found under Settings > Google Reviews

 == Changelog ==

+= 1.2.1 =
+* Fix: Broken avatar images displayed for some reviews where the user had not set an avatar

 = 1.2 =
 * New: Language .pot file for translators